Wounded Warrior Careers

 Six Core Principles:

 The Wounded Warrior Career program tailors its service to the individual circumstances of each veteran and his or her family.
-Because every Wounded Warrior is different, and every combination of background, interests, and injuries produces a different set of options and challenges, it is essential that Career Specialists approach each case as unique.
-They assess each veteran’s circumstances and interests at the beginning of the relationship and then work with veterans and their families to gradually assemble an agenda for discussion, a list of services and opportunities to explore, and methods for dealing with difficulties and setbacks.
+Because every Wounded Warrior is different, and every combination of background, interests, and injuries produces a different set of options and challenges, NOD Career Specialists assess each veteran’s circumstances and interests and then work with veterans and their families to assemble a list of services and opportunities to explore, and methods for dealing with difficulties and setbacks.

 Career Specialists under NOD’s model are trained to engage the veteran, keep the conversation going, counteract discouragement and inertia, and respond supportively to new ideas, concerns, and events.
 The specialist frequently travels to meet veterans in their homes or communities.
 They take initiative in suggesting option and in charting routes around obstacles.